 An institution offering distance education programs to out-of-state students must provide those students (and prospective students) with contact information for filing complaints with any relevant State official or entity that would appropriately handle complaints from those students-whether or not the state in which a student resides otherwise regulates out-of-state distance education providers.
-This requirement was included in the program integrity regulations, and it was not struck down by the courts.
+This requirement was included in a different section of the program integrity regulations and remains in force.

-See also: "10 Steps You Can Take To Begin the Authorization Process" (posted May 17, 2012) http://wcetblog.wordpress.com/2012/05/17/10-steps-to-begin-authorization/ for concise and useful advice about getting started.
+See also: "10 Steps You Can Take To Begin the Authorization Process" (posted May 17, 2012) http://wcetblog.wordpress.com/2012/05/17/10-steps-to-begin-authorization/.